-Fifty-eight years ago this past May, Wayne and his cousin boarded a train to Chicago to enlist in the Navy (1962).
+Nearly sixty years ago, Wayne and his cousin boarded a train to Chicago to enlist in the Navy (1962).
 This was the same year as the Cuban Missile Crisis, and after completing boot camp in August of that year, was stationed in Norfolk, Virginia at an old IBM station.
 Wayne served in the Navy throughout the Vietnam War.

-Sean Bartlett has been serving on the Hospice of the Northwest Foundation Board of Trustees since 2015 and currently serves as immediate Past President.
-As a dedicated Trustee for more than five years, Sean is also the masterful logistics coordinator of the Ports of Call fundraiser every year.
-In 1995 Sean graduated from the United States Naval Academy becoming a Naval Flight Officer and during his 20 years of service was a personal aide to the Secretary of the Navy at the Pentagon.
+Sean Bartlett has been serving on the Hospice of the Northwest Foundation Board of Trustees since 2015, serving as President in 2019.
+As a dedicated Trustee, Sean is also the masterful logistics coordinator of the annual Ports of Call fundraiser.
+In 1995 Sean graduated from the United States Naval Academy, becoming a Naval Flight Officer.
+During his 20 years of service, Sean was a personal aide to the Secretary of the Navy at the Pentagon.
 The Hospice of the Northwest Foundation has been fortunate to utilize his leadership and skill set.

 Hospice of the Northwest is committed to honoring Veterans and their loved ones for their service and sacrifice as they near the end of life.
 Distinguished and exceptional volunteers like Wayne and Sean Bartlett ensure high-quality, compassionate, and dignified hospice care is available to every Veteran in our community.